Macross Ace Frontier: Sequels

 The success of Macross Ace Frontier resulted in a sequel called Macross Ultimate Frontier.
 The six Macross installments included in Ace Frontier are also supplemented in the sequel by Dynamite 7 and Macross II.
 The game also features playable mecha from the videogames Macross Digital Mission VF-X2 and Macross M3.

 New game elements include additional variable fighters, a "Missile Alert" system, new pilot and operator characters created exclusively for the game by Macross character designer Haruhiko Mikimoto, and special missions as they were played out in their respective series, including those from the antagonists' point of view.
 The loading screens also feature screenshots from all Macross installments.
 Ultimate Frontier was released in October 2009 in Japan.

 The game is available in standard and limited versions.
-The latter features a preview of the first Macross Frontier movie (being released in Japan on November 21, 2009), a UMD which features all the opening and end titles from all the Macross titles released so far and an interview with Macross creator Shoji Kawamori.
+The latter features a preview of the first Macross Frontier movie (being released in Japan on November 21, 2009), a UMD which features all the opening and end titles from all the Macross titles released so far and an interview with Macross creator Shōji Kawamori.

 A sequel called Macross Triangle Frontier was released on February 3, 2011 in Japan for the PSP.
 It was also developed by Artdink and published by Bandai Namco and used the Gundam Battle engine.
 There are two modes in the game, "Campaign Mode" and "Academy Mode".
 Some missions have lower difficulties or changed scenarios.